chokes-Web-Repositories/Wubby-WikiJS/home.md

 > Griefing a page will result in your edit permissions being revoked {.is-warning}

-> onion postponed the wiki renovation because he's busy w/ school, sorry!!
+> onion postponed the wiki renovation because he's busy w/ school, sorry!! (i will only be updating the changelog page) {.is-warning}
-{.is-warning}

 [](comment**t:1705766400:C**)